 It is on the student to learn by themselves without the interference of others.
 There is a cardinal rule of training: Do not instruct a partner.
 In some dojos, to do so is an insult to the school and the instructor, not to mention one's partner.
 To instruct another is to force one's ego onto others.
 Don't do this.

 Work Hard.
 Students must first train hard in the dojo and on their own if they want to improve.
-One of my fellow New York uchi deshi, Tristam Derham, was part of a dinner with Yamada Sensei just prior to his passing.
+One of my fellow New York uchi deshi, Tristan Derham, was part of a dinner with Yamada Sensei just prior to his passing.
 A number of teachers and students were lamenting the fact of how badly MMA and BJJ were taking away students from Aikido.
 Yamada Sensei told them, “Look at Jujitsu guys,” he said.
 “They work hard!
 Aikido people have to work harder and stop complaining.”

 In addition to regularly teaching, both Yamada and Sugano Sensei would do their own physical training.
 They would come to the dojo to do rolls, calisthenics, sword cuts, and Sugano did hundreds of knuckle push-ups.
 This was maintenance work on the foundation they had laid down through hard training.
 Hard physical training was important to keep the body strong and healthy.